danfuzz/samizdat/doc/samizdat-0/data-syntax-semantics.md

 ### Int

-An `integer` is a signed arbitrary-precision integer value, sometimes called a "bigint" or "BigInteger" (even though they aren't always actually that big).
-In the C implementation, there is actually a limitation that integers only have a 32-bit signed range, with out-of-range arithmetic results causing failure, not wraparound.
+An `int` is a signed arbitrary-precision integer value, sometimes called a "bigint" or "BigInteger" (even though they aren't always actually that big).
+In the C implementation, there is actually a limitation that ints only have a 32-bit signed range, with out-of-range arithmetic results causing failure, not wraparound.

 Ints are written as an optional `-` (minus sign), followed by one or